Interstate poker is Bill Rini’s bogeyman.

 That’s the current extent of interstate poker in the US.
 It doesn’t really move the needle for Nevada, adding just a handful of players to the tables.
 But it’s pretty important for a small state like Delaware.

 The agreement is the first of its kind, and it’s expanding.

 Late last year, New Jersey added its name to the MSIGA, making it a three-state alliance.
 A few months removed, the NJ Division of Gaming Enforcement is already reviewing operators, like WSOP.com, who want to take advantage.
 It is, in fact, is the only operator that can do so immediately.

-Pennsylvania online gambling should go live this year, too, and Harrah’s Philadelphia will almost certainly launch a WSOP-branded poker client.
+Pennsylvania online casino gambling should go live this year, too, and Harrah’s Philadelphia will almost certainly launch a WSOP-branded poker client.
 Although PA hasn’t joined the MSIGA, it’s likely to do so once the industry rolls out.
 The state’s iGaming law already contains some provisions for liquidity sharing as passed.

 That means that by this time next year, players in all four states could potentially be competing on the same platform.

 These interstate agreements are desperately important for the future of the online poker industry.
 There hasn’t been a real, regulated online poker network in the US since Black Friday.
 And the industry has been suffering for it.

 WSOP well-positioned to leap into action